Sandra Cameron, Head of Digital Marketing, Opel GmbH

 Reese: Did you do that in a studio, or by yourselves…?

 Cameron: We had a producer who basically received the TV spot and then designed this background music around it.
 It kind of served as an emotional trigger for the campaign.
-Because bearing in mind this wasn’t just any music, it had been carefully chosen – sometimes we were working with up-and-coming artists their times.
+Because bearing in mind this wasn’t just any music, it had been carefully chosen – sometimes we were working with up-and-coming artists.
 I remember at one point we even designed sound logos that you could download.
 Not strategic per se for the brand, but very specific experiences from a musical perspective.

 Reese: To stay with this for a second, how did you choose the music?

 Cameron: We always looked for an “ease-of-mind” mood.
-Look, consumers typically come to your website with a pain point – a question or a problem – and they need a specific information.
+Look, consumers typically come to your website with a pain point – a question or a problem – and they need specific information.
 But when they come to the campaign microsite it’s because they’ve been intrigued by a campaign asset, e.g. a banner or a TV spot.
 They’re in “experience mode”.
 The music was supposed to support this emotional state of mind.
 Relax, lay back, experience.
 But I wouldn’t put a music loop under the main website.
 If somebody suggested it, I would say no. It’s not the moment.

 Reese: It doesn’t reflect the mood.

 Cameron: Right.
 You have to understand the customer journey.
 The shopping funnel in the automotive world is between two and seven months.
 Within that, there are emotional moments.
 I’ll give you an example of a joyful moment: that’s when you’ve finally purchased the car.
 You’ve configured it, you’ve designed it, and now you go to the dealer to pick it up.
 It’s your car.
 There’s a moment of celebration.
 And in that moment, if you have an audio branding strategy – hell, yeah, put that emotion out there.
 Music is a direct way to access emotion.

 Reese: It’s a direct route to your subconscious.